River Dove Catchment Management Plan Sample

 Avoid writing sentences that are incomplete or sound incomplete is one of the core rules for essay writing.
 Ensure that all your sentences make complete sense on their own.
 In other words, ensure all statements are a complete sentence.
 Each of your sentences should have a subject, verb and object (subject+verb+object).
 Software such as Grammarly and Hemingway Editor can help you detect and correct hanging or incomplete sentences.

-Hanging sentence example
+Hanging sentence examples:

 Throughout her period of study at the university, Mary wrote.